codefellows/seattle-201n5/class-06-dom--objects--domain_modeling/README.md

 **JS Chapter 5: "The Document Object Model"**

 - p.186: The DOM tree is a model of a web page (diagram on p.187)
-- p.188: Overview of working with the DOM tree (accessing elements, setting values, create, attributes)
+- p.188: Overview of working with the DOM tree (accessing elements, setting values, creating elements, getting/setting attributes)
 - p.190: Caching DOM queries (i.e. variables)
 - p.192: Accessing elements
 - p.196: Nodelists: DOM queries that return more than one element